How to form an LLC in New Jersey

 • Willing to provide written consent to serve

 You can serve as your own registered agent at no cost, but this puts your address on public record and requires your availability during business hours.
-Professional registered agent services typically cost $100-$300 annually and provide privacy protection, guaranteed availability, and professional document handling.
+Professional registered agent services typically cost $100 to $300 annually and provide privacy protection, guaranteed availability, and professional document handling.

 Step 3: File Certificate of Formation

 The Certificate of Formation legally establishes your New Jersey LLC.
-Complete all required sections, including:
+Under N.J.S.A.
+42:2C-18(b), the Certificate must include at minimum two items:

-File online through the Division of Revenue portal for the fastest processing, or mail completed forms to the New Jersey Division of Revenue and Enterprise Services
+File online through the NJPortal Business Formation Service for the fastest processing, or mail completed forms to the New Jersey Division of Revenue and Enterprise Services.

-While New Jersey doesn't require an Operating Agreement, creating one provides essential legal and operational protections.
-This internal document defines ownership structure, management authority, and operational procedures without state filing requirements.
+While New Jersey does not require an operating agreement to be filed with the state, creating one provides essential legal and operational protections.
+This internal document defines ownership structure, management authority, and operational procedures.

 Critical provisions include: